dbt-labs/docs.getdbt.com/website/docs/docs/cloud/manage-access/set-up-sso-azure-active-directory.md

 <Lightbox src="/img/docs/dbt-cloud/dbt-cloud-enterprise/azure/azure-new-application-alternative.png" width="70%" title="Configuring a new app registration"/>

-5. Save the App registration to continue setting up Azure AD SSO
+5. Save the App registration to continue setting up Microsoft Entra ID SSO

-#### Configuration with the new Azure AD interface (optional)
+#### Configuration with the new Microsoft Entra ID interface (optional)

-Depending on your Azure AD settings, your App Registration page might look different than the screenshots shown above.
+Depending on your Microsoft Entra ID settings, your App Registration page might look different than the screenshots shown above.
 If you are _not_ prompted to configure a Redirect URI on the **New Registration** page, then follow steps 7 and 7 below after creating your App Registration.
 If you were able to set up the Redirect URI in the steps above, then skip ahead to [step 8](#adding-users-to-an-enterprise-application).

 6. After registering the new application without specifying a Redirect URI, click on **App registration** and then navigate to the **Authentication** tab for the new application.